A chat with Gary Carlston of Brøderbund

 I know the TV show part, because that was the last deal I made before I left the company in 1989.
 What they liked about the deal was that they didn’t have to pay us anything.
 What we liked about the deal was that all these kids watching TV then went out and bought our software.
 It was a nice win – win.
 My sister Cathy was in charge of educational distribution channels and unfortunately, she died 30 years ago, so I’ve never gotten a chance to really understand what she did to promote Carmen.
 My understanding was that, to a large extent, kids and teachers were bringing Carmen to the schools via the ‘back door’ as it were, not because the schools were buying large numbers of copies and asking the teachers to use them.
 But perhaps that was just in the beginning.

-By the way, we published a retrospective on the game a few years back.
+By the way, we published a feature article (in Norwegian) on the game a few years back.

 Well, Joachim is right, of course, that it’s a pretty easy game for someone who knows any geography.
 But Americans don’t.